American bison hunting: Ecological effect

 The mass buffalo slaughter also seriously harmed the ecological health of the Great Plains region, in which many Indigenous People lived.
-Unlike cattle, bison were naturally fit to thrive in the Great Plains environment; bisons' giant heads are naturally fit to drive through snow and make them far more likely to survive harsh winters.
+Unlike cattle, bison were naturally fit to thrive in the Great Plains environment; bison's giant heads are naturally fit to drive through snow making them far more likely to survive harsh winters.
 Additionally, bison grazing helps to cultivate the prairie, making it ripe for hosting a diverse range of plants.
 Cattle, on the other hand, eat through vegetation and limit the ecosystem's ability to support a diverse range of species.
 Agricultural and residential development of the prairie is estimated to have reduced the prairie to 0.1% of its former area.
 The plains region has lost nearly one-third of its prime topsoil since the onset of the buffalo slaughter.
 Cattle are also causing water to be pillaged at rates that are depleting many aquifers of their resources.
-Research also suggests that the absence of native grasses leads to topsoil erosion—a main contributor of the dust bowl and black blizzards of the 1930s.
+Research also suggests that the absence of native grasses leads to topsoil erosion—a main contributor to the Dust Bowl and black blizzards of the 1930s.

 Resurgence of the bison

 Beginnings of resurgence

-William Temple Hornaday of the New York Zoological Park's 1887 report, "The Extermination of the American Bison" (published in book form in 1889), predicted that bison would be extinct within two decades.
+William Temple Hornaday of the New York Zoological Park's 1887 report, "The Extermination of the American bison" (published in book form in 1889), predicted that bison would be extinct within two decades.
 Hornaday founded the American Bison Society in 1905, supported by Theodore Roosevelt, to found, stock, and protect bison sanctuaries.
 Notable early buffalo conservationists included: